Whether it’s a Singapore stopover or an action-packed family holiday, there’s no denying that the Little Red Dot is one of our favourite destinations.

 Fun Things To Do With Kids In Singapore

 No trip to Singapore would be complete without a trip to Sentosa.
 Adrenaline junkies will love the 450-m-long flying fox at the Mega Zip Adventure Park.
 If you are after a more relaxed vibe, head over to one of Singapore’s best beaches.
-Book a spot at one of the many beach clubs (some with pools!) and tables on the sand so you can watch the kids making sandcastles while you sip on a cold drink.
+Book a spot at one of the many beach clubs (like Ola Beach Club pictured above) with tables on the sand so you can watch the kids making sandcastles while you sip on a cold drink.

 If you love hikes, it’s worth taking the family over to MacRitchie Nature Reserve or Bukit Timah Nature Reserve – just pack mozzie repellent and watch out for wild monkeys!
 Speaking of animals, if you have little animal lovers, why not check out the Singapore Zoo, River Safari or Jurong Bird Park?
 You could easily spend a whole day there and tire the little monsters out before bed.